 So I started a journal.

 If you haven’t already, I definitely encourage you to use a journal to process your own experience.
-You can get a free copy of the Pregnancy Loss Mini Journal that I created just for Centered Parent readers by clicking the button below.
+You can get a free copy of the Pregnancy Loss Mini Journal that I created just for Centered Parent readers by subscribing below.

 Other Healing Rituals